Recovering access to a VM

 If you do not delete them, they will remain billable, and Yandex Cloud will continue to charge for them.

 The problem may occur due to an error in the SSH, security group, or network settings.
-To restore access, connect to the VM using the serial console and adjust the settings.
+To recover access, connect to the VM using the serial console and adjust the settings as appropriate.

 Note

-You may use the serial console only if the user password is set; otherwise, see The VM fails to start.
+You can only use the serial console if a user password has been set; otherwise, see VM failure to start.

 - Enable access to the VM serial console.